+Further, we may determine that enrollment in a clinical trial should be paused, delayed or terminated in order to revise trial protocols in light of preliminary data generated by the trial or new data generated in other studies.
+For example, following our review of data generated in external in vitro analyses examining the neutralizing activity of adintrevimab against the Omicron SARS-CoV-2 BA.1 variant in both authentic and pseudovirus assays, in January 2022 we paused enrollment of new patients in the 300 mg dose arm in both our EVADE and STAMP clinical trials to assess and revise our trial protocols in light of the global spread of the Omicron variant and its lineages.
 Trials may be subject to delays as a result of patient enrollment taking longer than anticipated or patient withdrawal.
 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or foreign regulatory authorities.
 We cannot predict how successful we will be at enrolling patients in future clinical trials.
 Patient enrollment is affected by other factors, including:

-the severity and difficulty of diagnosing the disease under investigation; the contraction of the public health crisis caused by COVID-19; the eligibility and exclusion criteria for the trial in question; the size of the patient population and process for identifying patients; our ability to recruit clinical trial investigators with the appropriate competencies and experience; the design of the trial protocol, including but not limited to the use of a placebo control or active comparator; the perceived risks and benefits of the product candidate in the trial, including relating to monoclonal antibody and/or vaccine approaches; the availability of competing commercially available therapies and other competing therapeutic candidates' clinical trials for the disease or condition under investigation; the willingness of patients to be enrolled in our clinical trials; the efforts to facilitate timely enrollment in clinical trials; potential disruptions caused by the COVID-19 pandemic, including difficulties in initiating clinical sites, enrolling and retaining participants, diversion of healthcare resources away from clinical trials, vaccine mandate policies, travel or quarantine policies that may be implemented, our ability to import and export clinical trial supplies, raw materials and commercial supply and other factors; the patient referral practices of physicians; the ability to monitor patients adequately during and after treatment; and the proximity and availability of clinical trial sites for prospective patients.
+- the severity and difficulty of diagnosing the disease under investigation; - the contraction of the public health crisis caused by COVID-19; - the eligibility and exclusion criteria for the trial in question; - the size of the patient population and process for identifying patients; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - the design of the trial protocol, including but not limited to the use of a placebo control or active comparator; - the perceived risks and benefits of the product candidate in the trial, including relating to monoclonal antibody and/or vaccine approaches; - the availability of competing commercially available therapies and other competing therapeutic candidates' clinical trials for the disease or condition under investigation; - the willingness of patients to be enrolled in our clinical trials; - local, national and/or employer COVID-19 vaccine mandates; - the efforts to facilitate timely enrollment in clinical trials; - potential disruptions caused by the COVID-19 pandemic, including difficulties in initiating clinical sites, enrolling and retaining participants, diversion of healthcare resources away from clinical trials, vaccine mandate policies, travel or quarantine policies that may be implemented, our ability to import and export clinical trial supplies, raw materials and commercial supply and other factors; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.

 Our inability to enroll, or maintain the enrollment of, a sufficient number of patients for clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
-Enrollment delays in these clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
+Enrollment pauses or delays in these clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
 Furthermore, we expect to rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and we will have limited influence over their performance.